jlin157/FNMA-Loan-Performance-Forecast/README.md

 The TRAINING and TESTPARTIAL data sets contain informatio for disjoint sets of loans

-In the training data, the response variables we wish to predict are:
+In the training data, the response variables we wish to predict are,

      NMONTHS, the number of months until the mortgage is taken from the books due to foreclosure, prepayment, etc